 It is entirely feasible to calculate promotion demand forecasts using your past sales data with a considerable degree of accuracy.

-What follows is significant improvement in cost and time efficiency across the whole supply chain.
+What follows is significant improvements in cost and time efficiency across the whole supply chain.
 Being able to predict promotion demand means boosted forecast accuracy to improve both promotion item availability and cut down on excess stock.
 This consequently leaves room for further promotions and thus a more economic continuation of enhanced sales.

 Sadly, many retailers continue to run promotions, forecasting and replenishment all as a separate process.
 Promotion forecasting is an area ripe for improvement and the options are there to achieve this.
 With good processes and technology, retailers can continue to exploit the benefits of promotion without the challenge of forecasting tarnishing it.

 Read more on the art of promotion management in our whitepaper: Better Promotion Management in 4 Steps.

 Stay on top of the latest trends in retail planning